LoopZ/V8Power/README.txt

 V8Power Tools Usage

-Here is some basic information reguarding all utilities and how they operate.
+Here is some basic information regarding all utilities and how they operate.

     Options, values and hexidecimal numbers are not case specific /f white is the same as /F wHIte.